ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>🖥️ My Server(s) and Lab</h3>
   <p>
-    I have an old Lenovo T-430 running Debian, which I might put to use in the future for hosting a server.
+    I have an old Lenovo T-430 running Debian and several VMs, which I might put to use in the future for hosting a server or possibly configuring and hosting a Tor exit node.
   </p>
 </div>